Lou Vincent: Achievements and records

-Life ban for match fixing
+Ban for match fixing

-Lou Vincent was banned from cricket for life on 1 July 2014 by the England and Wales Cricket Board for match fixing, after he admitted 18 breaches of the regulations including fixing the outcome of Sussex’s match against Kent in 2011, along with Naved Arif, who received a life ban one month before him.
+Lou Vincent was banned from cricket for life on 1 July 2014 by the England and Wales Cricket Board for match fixing, after he admitted 18 breaches of the regulations including fixing the outcome of Sussex's match against Kent in 2011, along with Naved Arif, who received a life ban one month before him.
 Vincent released a statement on the day he received the life ban, admitting his involvement in match fixing.
+On 8 December 2023, after an appeal, his lifetime ban from domestic cricket was lifted, although it remains in place for international cricket.
+This allowed him to return to playing and coaching in domestic cricket.